Resources designed to increase international business activity and global awareness within the realm of community

 The site contains information which helps students choose the right internship or volunteer abroad program.
 It includes a list of 20 highlighted volunteer and internship programs, a detailed guide on different aspects related to traveling abroad, and a program budgeting calculator.

 Cultural Experiences Abroad's (CEA) study abroad programs allow students to study business and economics in multiple international settings like Italy, France, Czechia, and China.
 The site offers information on curriculum programs, internships, and business courses.

-The American Council on Education's Center for Internationalization and Global Engagement (CIGE) analyzes international education issues and works with college campuses in internationalization of their studies.
+The American Council on Education's Center for Internationalization and Global Engagement (CIGE) analyzes international education issues and works with college campuses in the internationalization of their studies.
 The website includes information on campus internationalization, CIGE's research and resources, and networking and collaboration.

 Diversity Abroad is an online resource that connects students with various study abroad programs and international internships.
 The site contains an expansive database of programs abroad which can be searched by program type, subject, and destination.
 Additionally, the site provides a number of resources such as how-to guides, destination guides, tips for living abroad, and information on financial aid and scholarships.